QCOM 3 for electronic gaming machines

 QCOM 3 is an upgrade of the current protocol, QCOM v1.6, and is designed to take advantage of the latest technology and security standards.

 QCOM 3 protocol is now available to Licenced Monitoring Operators (LMOs), manufacturers and other game developers.
-It is targeted to be operational by the end of 2018.
 The upgrade will future-proof the service of high-quality gaming environments.

 In this guide you will learn about: